 Research the renewable energy deals available, and switch to a renewable energy provider.
-Alternatively, Middlesex Tennis has carried out extensive research on what options are available for venues wishing to switch to sustainable energy and have sought to identify and negotiate a suitable deal with the goal of saving venues time and money and making it easy to switch to an eco-friendly plan.
-See www.middlesex.tennis/venue-support/green energy deal for more details.
+Alternatively, Middlesex Tennis has carried out extensive research on what options are available for venues wishing to switch to sustainable energy.
+We are thrilled to announce a strategic partnership with Energy Oasis, with the goal of saving venues both time and money and making it easy to switch to a renewable energy plan.
+To find out more about this collaboration and switch your venue's energy provider, see www.middlesex.tennis/green energy-deal.